Browse by Category

 Organic Insect ControlProprietary blend of natural plant oils that kills over 100 surface feeding insects.

-Organic Lawn FoodComplex all-organic lawn food with 5 Plant & Animal proteins, no sewage sludge that safely feeds lawns for 10 wks.
+Organic Lawn FoodAll-organic lawn fertilizer with 5 Plant & Animal proteins that safely feeds lawns for 10 wks.